 The comprehensive risk assessment and management solution for climate change

 From now on you no longer need to be surprised by the consequences of climate change, but can clearly assess the related risks.
 And do so even up to 80 years into the future.

 Building on one of the world’s most comprehensive databases for natural disasters as well as hazard modelling under different climate scenarios, this edition provides detailed information on the physical risk exposure for all locations worldwide, transforming data into clear structures for individual risk assessment.
 You not only have access to Munich Re’s extensive data collection, but can also incorporate your own data.
 Integrated into your digital workflows, it supports your spatial exploration, visualisation and evaluation.
 Accelerate and improve your business processes and support global portfolio control and claims management.
 From a single asset to multiple assets within a portfolio located in areas prone to acute and chronic climate risks such as extreme temperatures, extreme rainfall, drought, floods, sea-level rise, etc.

 Benefit from the comprehensive Climate Change Edition

 Scientific framework and modelling approach

-The new and innovative Munich Re physical climate hazard assessment services are based on this framework and use the Representative Concentration Pathway (RCP) scenarios for atmospheric greenhouse gas concentrations from the latest IPCC Assessment Report (IPCC AR5, 2014).
-The available RCP scenarios in Munich Re’s climate services are:
+The new and innovative Munich Re physical climate hazard assessment services are based on this framework and use the Representative Concentration Pathways (RCP) for atmospheric greenhouse gas concentrations from the fifth IPCC Assessment Report (IPCC AR5, 2014).

 Annual anthropogenic CO2 emissions (GtCO2/yr)